LonerWolf

 Shadow & Light Membership:

-These days, we can thank famous 20th century psychiatrist C. G. Jung for the deepening interest in alchemy.
-In fact, much of his theory is heavily steeped in the rich symbolism of alchemy, creating a colorful and sophisticated roadmap by which we can learn to get ourselves “out of our own way,” stop being our own enemies and allow our fullest potential to unfold.
+These days, we can thank the famous 20th-century psychiatrist C. G. Jung for the deepening interest in alchemy.
+In fact, much of his theory is heavily steeped in the rich symbolism of alchemy, creating a colorful and sophisticated roadmap by which we can learn to get ourselves “out of our own way,” stop being our own enemies, and allow our fullest potential to unfold.

 Get Your Spiritual Alchemy Worksheets!